Couples' Wellness During Planning

 Mindful Planning Together

-Practice non-judgmental presence during your planning sessions, focusing on understanding rather than critiquing.
-Research has shown that relationship mindfulness contributes directly to improved relationship quality.
+Practise non-judgmental presence during your planning sessions, focusing on understanding rather than critiquing.
 Breaking your shared wellness objectives into smaller, achievable steps helps maintain momentum and motivation.

 | Practice | Benefit | Implementation |